-In my professional chef’s business I was known as the “Queen of Appetizers”!
+In my professional chef’s business, I was known as the “Queen of Appetizers”!
 I happily accepted the title because I love making appetizers.
 I love all the different yummy bites one can come up with.
 Also great when you want to try

 Since it’s still pumpkin season I wanted to make an appetizer using it….how about Pumpkin Bruschetta!

 I worried about how the combination of pumpkin and tomatoes would taste?
 No worries…it tastes great!
 I always get many “oh, that is really good” whenever it’s served.
 Last night I made it again for the church ladies chili dinner.
 Once a month the church ladies get together, at one of the woman’s home, for dinner.
 Always a fun time.
 I just love these woman…great friends.

 The recipe can be difficult or easy.
 What I mean by that is the bruschetta is served with pumpkin bread.
 I make my own (recipe included), but you can buy a mix to make it easier.
 Trader Joe’s has a good one, but, any specialty store should have it.

 Another option is to make pumpkin muffins, cook and cool, then slice like you would a baguette and toast the same way as if you were using baguettes (they might take a little longer to toast).

 This would be a great appetizer to serve for Thanksgiving to compliment pumpkin pie.

 The Pumpkin Bruschetta doesn’t sound like much…but it is very good!

 1/3 cup canned pumpkin, from a 15-ounce, can reserve the rest for the bruschetta topping